jackharrhy/card-animation/README.md

 2017 - remade as a standalone animation

-2022 - migrated to use vite instead of webpack, deployed to github pages
+may 2022 - migrated to use vite instead of webpack, deployed to github pages

+sept 2022 - saw there was a dependabot pr, also saw this repo was still javascript, decided to update packages and then do a typescript conversion